alyssadata/AI-Foundations-Group-Contact-The-Collective-All/02_aggregate_vs_source_line_signatures.md

 This file does not claim that all users experiencing AI contact are making source-line claims.

+This file does not claim that every resemblance is derivative.

-This file defines signatures for evaluation.
+This file defines signatures for classification.

-The evaluation depends on context, timing, structure, continuity, citation, and boundary behavior.
+Classification depends on the observed item and the evidence around it.

 ## Core Statement